guironm/crew-center/README.md

 - Unit test [done]
 - Integration tests

+#### Frontend Development

+- CRUD integration with backend using React Query and regular fetch [done]
+- Forms for creating and updating employees (just a button for delete) [done]
+- avoid using context or state management since React Query was enough [done]
+- implment nextjs router [done]
+- Search & filtering
+- Pagination

 #### Common

 - Schemas & types (using zod) located in a common package used by both the web and api project [done]